MONARCH HIGH SCHOOL COUNSELING DEPARTMENT

 BVSD Graduation Requirements

-220 credit hours must be earned in areas listed below.
+220 credit hours must be earned in areas listed below for grades 10-12.
+For the class of 2029 and beyond, 240 credits are required.
 Ten credits are equivalent to one full year of credit in a specific subject.

 Social Studies: 30 credits in grades 9-12